 - Michigan Individual Income Tax Return (MI-1040).
 The MI-1040 must be filed, even if you are not otherwise required to file this form.

-- Michigan Home Heating Credit Claim (MI-1040CR-7) or Michigan Homestead Property Tax Credit Claim (MI-1040CR) or MI-1040CR-2 must be filed to include your household income, even if you are otherwise not entitled to these credits.
+- Michigan Home Heating Credit Claim (MI-1040CR-7) or Michigan Homestead Property Tax Credit Claim (MI-1040CR) or Michigan Homestead Property Tax Credit Claim for Veterans and Blind People (MI-1040CR-2) must be filed to include your total household resources, even if you are otherwise not entitled to these credits.

 - Include your previous year’s Farmland Preservation Tax Credit in federal AGI.

-- Enter the most current agreement numbers on Schedule CR-5 and on the property tax statements.
+- Enter the most current agreement numbers on Schedule CR-5 and also write them on your property tax statements.
 If agreements have been renewed, the expiration date will change.